 An interdisciplinary method of study using bees as a focal point was examined on a recent “MTSU On the Record” radio program.

-Host Gina Logue’s interview with MTSU College of Education professors Jeremy Winters and Tracey Huddleston and assistant professor of elementary education Katie Schrodt that first aired Sept.
+Host Gina Logue’s interview with MTSU College of Education professors Jeremy Winters and Tracey Huddleston and assistant professor of elementary education Katie Schrodt first aired Sept.
 28 on WMOT-FM Roots Radio 89.5 and www.wmot.org.

 You can listen to their conversation via the SoundCloud link above.